Reviewed by: Fibe Research Team

 Examples | A bank named XYZ provides ₹10 lakhs to an individual ABC, where the latter is a borrower | In the same example, the bank named XYZ is the lender |

-Now you may have understood the implication of lend vs borrow on capital flow.
+Now you may have understood the difference between lend and borrow on capital flow.
 This knowledge allows you to approach financial decisions with greater confidence.
 If you find yourself in need of surplus funds, explore Fibe’s Instant Personal Loan offered at competitive rates.
 Download the Fibe Personal Loan App or register on the application to get a loan with a flexible repayment option and minimal documentation.

 The former is the rate at which banks and other financial institutions provide you with funds and charge interest.
 The borrowing rate determines the interest along with the principal amount you will have to pay as a borrower.